What Is PCI Compliance & How Does It Affect Your Business?

 - Virtual terminal card reader

 The PCI Council lays out what merchants need to do based on the scope factors above.
 Merchants who don’t have the in-house expertise typically hire a Qualified Security Assessor (QSA) vetted and approved by the PCI Council to perform on-site assessments, determine the required PCI scope, and make recommendations.
-Essentially, security assessors are independent consultants who adhere to the PCI Data Security Standard Assessment Procedures.
-You can learn more about QSAs and access a list of qualified companies and individuals on the PCI Security Standards Council website.

-PCI Compliance For Brick And Mortar Businesses
+PCI Compliance For Brick & Mortar Businesses

 If you have a storefront, you’ll need to consider both the software and the hardware you use to process payments.
 Any equipment that touches credit card information will need to be PCI compliant, but you need to consider the end-to-end security of every transaction.